bejad21/DriveSafeAi/README.md

 ```

 ### 4. Add your Groq API key
-open `.env` and replace the placeholder:
+In your project's root directory, create a new file named `.env` and add the following line and replace the placeholder:
 ```
 GROQ_API_KEY=your_actual_groq_api_key_here
 ```
 Get a free API key at [console.groq.com](https://console.groq.com).

-### 5. Add the model file
-Place your `drivesafe_model.tflite` file in the root of the project directory.
-This file is not included in the repository due to file size.

-### 6. Run the app
+### 5. Run the app
 ```bash
 streamlit run app.py
 ```